-- 1. An explanation of why the school district proposed or refused to take the action raised in the due process complaint; - 2.
-A description of other options that your child's Individualized Education Program (IEP) Team considered and the reasons why those options were rejected; - 3.
-A description of each evaluation procedure, assessment, record, or report the school district used as the basis for the proposed or refused action; and - 4.
-A description of the other factors that are relevant to the school district's proposed or refused action.
+- 1. An explanation of why the school district proposed or refused to take the action raised in the due process complaint; - A description of other options that your child's Individualized Education Program (IEP) Team considered and the reasons why those options were rejected; - 3.
+A description of each evaluation procedure, assessment, record, or report the school district used as the basis for the proposed or refused action; - 4.
+A description of the other factors that are relevant to the school district's proposed or refused action; - 5.
+Inform each parent that the parent has a right to request an administrative due process hearing; - 6.
+Provide each parent with the procedural safeguards notice as required by 34 CFR 300.504; and - 7.
+Inform the parent or parents as required by 34 CFR 300.507(b) of any low-cost legal services and other relevant services available in the

-Providing the information in items 1-4 above does not prevent the school district from asserting that your due process complaint was insufficient.
+Providing the information above does not prevent the school district from asserting that your due process complaint was insufficient.